LuisOlivaresJ/relative_dose_1d/docs/Jupyter_Book/intro.md

 # relative_dose_1d

-Python package to read an 1-dimensional dose profile from a text file and perform subtraction and gamma index comparison.
+Python package to read 1-dimensional dose profile from a text file and perform subtraction and gamma index comparison.

 ![image_gui](../assets/GUI_v011.PNG)

 ## Format specifications
-The data should be in M ​​rows by 2 columns, corresponding to positions and dose values, respectively.
+Data should be in M ​​rows by 2 columns, corresponding to positions and dose values, respectively.

 The package has been tested with the following examples: